WA9ONY/Pico-RP2040/README.md

 </p>

 ### Goal
-+ Use git on the computer.
++ Use git CLI on the computer.
++ Use GitHub web interface.
 + Create Raspberry Pi Pico and RP2040 repo.
 + Create a README.md file describing Pico/RP2030 projects and resources.

-## Project : Setup Pico with Micorpython
+## Project : Setup Pico with Micropython

 <p align="center">
   <img width="640" height="480" src="/Images/dataLogVTemp2.jpg">
 </p>

 ### Goal
++ Setup the Pico to run micopython with the Raspberry Pi P400 computer.
++ Configure the Pico for micropython.
-+ Use git on the computer.
++ Use Thonny to create, edit and debug micropython programs to run on the Pico.
-+ Create Raspberry Pi Pico and RP2040 repo.
-+ Create a README.md file describing Pico/RP2030 projects and resources.

 ## Project : Run Pico on Batteries